flokkr/jmxpromo/README.md

 labels   | A map of label name to label value pairs.
 Capture groups from `pattern` can be used in each. `name` must be set to use this.
 Empty names and values are ignored.
 If not specified and the default format is not being used, no labels are set. help     | Help text for the metric.
 Capture groups from `pattern` can be used. `name` must be set to use this.
 Defaults to the mBean attribute decription and the full name of the attribute. type     | The type of the metric, can be `GAUGE`, `COUNTER` or `UNTYPED`. `name` must be set to use this.
-Defaults to `UNTYPED`.
+Defaults to `UNTYPED`. consulHost | if defined the running http server will be registered to a consul instance consulPort | port, used by the consul Server

 Metric names and label names are sanitized.
 All characters other than `[a-zA-Z0-9:_]` are replaced with underscores, and adjacent underscores are collapsed.
 There's no limitations on label values or the help text.